spacetelescope/jwst/docs/jwst/undersampling_correction/description.rst

 ``signal_threshold`` parameter is flagged as UNDERSAMP. ``signal_threshold`` is in units of ADUs.
 These groups will also be flagged as DO_NOT_USE, and will not be included in the slope calculation during the ``ramp_fitting`` step.
-Despite being flagged as DO_NOT_USE, these UNDERSAMP groups are still included in the calculation of the readnoise.
+Despite being flagged as DO_NOT_USE, these UNDERSAMP groups are still included in the calculation of the variance due to readnoise.
 This results in a readnoise variance for undersampled pixels that is similar to that of pixels unaffected by charge migration.
-For the Poisson noise variance calculation in ``ramp_fitting``, the UNDERSAMP/DO_NOT_USE groups are not included.
+For the Poisson noise variance calculation in :ref:`ramp_fitting <ramp_fitting>`, the UNDERSAMP/DO_NOT_USE groups are not included.

 For integrations having only 1 or 2 groups, no flagging will be performed.

 Output product
 --------------
-The output is a new copy of the input `~jwst.datamodels.RampModel`, with the corrections applied to the GROUPDQ array.
+The output is a new copy of the input `~jwst.datamodels.RampModel`, with the updated DQ flags added to the GROUPDQ array.